By Audley Sri Lanka specialist Chloe

 The city of Anuradhapura was created by King Pandukabhaya in about 500 BC and quickly became one of the largest cities in Asia.
 It was continuously inhabited until the 11th century, when power moved to Sri Lanka’s second capital, Polonnaruwa.
 My guide, Terence, and I hopped between the dagobas (dome-shaped temples) and crumbling monasteries by car, but you can also hire bicycles (it’s too large to explore on foot).

-As the site was inhabited for more than 1,000 years, its mix of architecture catalogues the stylistic and innovative developments across Sri Lanka.
+As the site was inhabited for more than 1,000 years, its mix of architecture catalogs the stylistic and innovative developments across Sri Lanka.
 It’s thought that the world’s first hospital was built here, as well as dagobas so monumental that only the pyramids at Giza were larger.
-The ruined structures still reflect the skills of the civilisation that once lived here — at their entrances you often spot an elaborately carved semi-circle of stone, known as a moonstone, which represents Samsara (the cycle of life and death).
+The ruined structures still reflect the skills of the civilization that once lived here — at their entrances you often spot an elaborately carved semi-circle of stone, known as a moonstone, which represents Samsara (the cycle of life and death).

 Many of the dagobas have been well cared for and are still sacred to the Buddhist faith, which I think is the main appeal of Anuradhapura: it’s still an active site of worship.
 While you’re exploring you’ll happen upon vibrant blessing ceremonies, bright floral offerings and families picnicking in the temple gardens.